Topologically ordered time crystals

-We focus on systems with nonchiral TO; the kind of TO admitting a commuting-projector limit and MBL~\cite{Kitaev2006,2015Potter,*Vasseur2016,WahlBeri2020TOMBL}.
-In the commuting-projector limit, the Hamiltonian $H=\sum_s \alpha_s A_s$ with all the $A_s$ geometrically local ~\cite{Kitaev2003toriccode,Kitaev2006}.
-We will mostly focus on 2D systems.
-There, the $\{W_l\}$ run along noncontractible paths and via their commutator algebra span topologically degenerate eigenspaces~\cite{Kitaev2003toriccode,Kitaev2006}.
-MBL is expected when $|\alpha_s|$ are large and random; then, even in the presence of weak local perturbations, the eigenstates of the system are simultaneous eigenstates of tLIOMs~\cite{WahlBeri2020TOMBL} $T_s = \tilde U^\dagger A_s \tilde U$ where $\tilde U$ is a local unitary~\cite{Chen2010,serbyn2013local,Huse_MBL_phenom_14,chandran2015constructing,ros2015integrals,Inglis_PRL2016,Rademaker2016LIOM,Monthus2016,Goihl2018,*Abi2017,Abi2019}.
+We focus on lattice systems with nonchiral, Abelian TO, the kind of TO admitting a commuting-projector limit and MBL~\cite{Kitaev2006,Huse2013LPQO,*2013Bauer_Nayak,2015Potter,*Vasseur2016,WahlBeri2020TOMBL}.
+In the commuting-projector limit, the Hamiltonian is $H=\sum_P \alpha_P A_P$, with each $A_P$ local, i.e., with support (positions where $A_P$ differs from $\mathbb{1}$) of finite diameter much below the linear system size~\cite{Kitaev2003toriccode,Kitaev2006}.
+We will mostly work in 2D.
+There, the $\{W_\gamma\}$ run along noncontractible paths $\{\gamma\}$ and via their commutator algebra span topologically degenerate eigenspaces~\cite{Kitaev2003toriccode,Kitaev2006}.
+MBL-like behavior is expected when $|\alpha_P|$ are large and random: in this case, adapting thermalization arguments~\cite{Gopalakrishnan2019} to TO~\cite{WahlBeri2020TOMBL} suggests that the thermalization timescale $t_\text{th}$ will be longer than exponential in the inverse perturbation strength away from the commuting-projector limit.
+All our statements below pertain to timescales below $t_\text{th}$.
+In this regime, one may accurately describe the system as one whose eigenstates are simultaneous eigenstates of tLIOMs~\cite{WahlBeri2020TOMBL} $T_P = \tilde U^\dagger A_P \tilde U$ with support centered on that of $A_P$.
+Here, $\tilde U$ is a local unitary~\cite{Bravyi2006,Chen2010,serbyn2013local,Huse_MBL_phenom_14,chandran2015constructing,ros2015integrals,Inglis_PRL2016,Rademaker2016LIOM,Monthus2016,Goihl2018,*Abi2017,Abi2019}, i.e., approximable to arbitrary accuracy by a constant-depth quantum circuit with gate length much below the linear system size~\cite{Wahl_PRX2017}.
 These tLIOMs imply TO in all eigenstates~\cite{WahlBeri2020TOMBL}.
-The dressed logical operator $\tilde{W}_l = \tilde U^\dagger W_l \tilde U$ contributes to the Hamiltonian via couplings that decay exponentially with the minimal path length $\ell$ for $W_l$.
-Unless stated otherwise, we assume large $\ell$ for all the $W_l$ and ignore these exponentially small corrections: we view $\tilde{W}_l$ as non-local integrals of motion.
+The dressed logical operator $\tilde{W}_\gamma = \tilde U^\dagger W_\gamma \tilde U$ contributes to the Hamiltonian only via couplings that decay exponentially with the length $|\gamma|$ of $\gamma$.
+Unless stated otherwise, we assume large minimal $|\gamma|$ and ignore these exponentially small corrections (see Appendix~\ref{sec:prop1} for the general case).